processing/p5.js-web-editor/developer_docs/installation.md

 11. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
 12. Open and close the Redux DevTools using `ctrl+h`, and move them with `ctrl+w`

-NOTE- Windows users should use `copy` instead of `cp` during installation.

 ## Docker Installation

+Note: The installation steps assume you are using a Unix-like shell.
+If you are using Windows, you will need to use `copy` instead of `cp`.

 Using Docker, you can have a complete, consistent development environment without having to manually install dependencies such as Node, Mongo, etc. It also helps isolate these dependencies and their data from other projects that you may have on the same computer that use different/conflicting versions, etc.